 For nearly every foreign worker in the US, the end goal is a Green Card.
 One of the biggest factors in successfully obtaining a Green Card is establishing permanent residence, which is a crucial step for everyone working in the US with an H1B visa.

 While “H1B” refers to the type of visa, there are actually a variety of different application types, and not every foreign worker will receive their visa for the same reason.
 Let’s take a look at the various categories of H1B visa applications and examine their main differences.

-EB1 is fairly uncommon, and is meant to be used by exceptional (according to the law) employees like celebrities, inventors, executives, or other types of high-profile workers.
+EB1 is fairly uncommon and is meant to be used by exceptional (according to the law) employees like celebrities, inventors, executives, or other types of high-profile workers.
 In most cases, a Green Card will be issued within a 12-month period.

 The application process for this category requires employers to prove that the visa applicant possesses the “extraordinary abilities” they claim.
-For example, for a company to bring over a high-profile executive, they must provide records to prove the executive’s position and status (at a bare minimum).
+For example, for a company to bring over a high-profile executive, it must provide records to prove the executive’s position and status (at a bare minimum).

 These types of cases are unique, and each might have slightly different requirements.

 For many employees, the application for EB2 tends to be the fastest and easiest way to get a Green Card.
 Most employers like IT consulting or staffing companies file Green Card applications under the EB2 category.

 At a minimum, applicants should possess a Bachelor’s degree or Master’s degree in the US and have at least 5 years of work experience.

 Applicants under EB2 usually have to wait from 4-5 years for their Green Card to be approved.